Enjoy the benefits of reverse osmosis filtration throughout your entire home.

 How Does a Whole House Reverse Osmosis System Work?

-While water particles are small enough to slip through the membrane, almost every type of impurity out there is too big to pass.
-The impurities that can’t get through the membrane are flushed down a drain along with a small amount of wastewater.
+Water particles are small enough to pass through the tiny membrane pores, but the majority of impurities are rejected and flushed down a drain along with a small amount of wastewater.

 👍 Advantages of POE Reverse Osmosis Systems